For architecture fans, Chicago is the place to walk and gawk.

-So I turned myself over to the volunteer guides of the Chicago Architecture Foundation, who crisscross the city trailing flocks of students.
+So I turned myself over to the volunteer guides of the Chicago Architecture Center, who crisscross the city trailing flocks of students.
 My first guide was Mary Gerding, to whom I confessed my undeveloped palate for the glass-and-steel boxes of the International style.

 Luckily, she seemed to understand.